Decision Making; Depressive Disorder; Electrophysiology; Microscopy, Fluorescence; Schizophrenia; Prefrontal Cortex; Executive Function

 We want to understand the neural circuits that enable flexibility in choice behavior.

 Every day we make hundreds of decisions.
 Should I choose an original glazed or a honey cruller?
 Should I even eat a donut?
-Answering such difficult questions relies on processing different types of information, such as sensory cues, past experience, context, and motivational state.
-When the information or contingencies change, we adapt.
+Answering such questions relies on processing different types of information, such as sensory cues, past experience, context, and motivational state.
+When contingencies change, we adapt.
 The capacity to be flexible in choice behavior is a remarkable and essential part of our cognitive life.
 By contrast, cognitive rigidity is a core symptom in neuropsychiatric disorders.

 A related research interest of the lab is to apply these behavioral and neurophysiological methods to the study of mouse models of neuropsychiatric disorders.
 We are particularly interested in the longitudinal effects of chronic stress and antidepressants on the frontal cortical circuitry.

 Secondary motor cortex: where 'sensory' meets 'motor' in the rodent frontal cortex